Electropermanent magnet: Magnetic force calculations

+Simulation of magnetic flux and holding force as the air gap between an EPM and a 1018 steel workpiece increases.

 Using the formula for force mentioned earlier it is possible to plot the force as a function of the gap distance of the external hiperco bar.
 Two curves were obtained: one for the EPM in ON state and the other for the EPM in OFF state: If we plot those forces together it is possible to observe the difference of at least 4 orders of magnitude from the EPM when is ON and OFF (This plot is an example of EPM with two cylindrical magnets -one NdFeB and the other AlNiCo- of 1mm diameter and length.
 The soft magnet material is hiperco with square section bars of side 0.889mm to make the flux area equal to the one in the magnets):

 Plot of the forces between the EPM and the external bar as a function of the gap distance between them.
 For EPM ON and OFF.

 Multiphysics simulations

 An example of an EPM of $300 \mu m$ by $400 \mu m$ is simulated to verify the difference in the magnetic field when the EPM is ON and OFF.
-This simulation was made using finite element approach by the software COMSOL Multiphysics®.
+This simulation was made using finite element approach by the software COMSOL Multiphysics.
 The picture below shows a simulation of the Magnetic Flux density Field (B) for the EPM ON and OFF (with a calculation of the flux in that specific plane) and below shows multiple cross section measurements of the flux density on top of the EPM (ON and OFF as well).
 The simulations shown that there are at least 4 orders of magnitude of difference in the external magnetic fields between the two operation modes confirming the magnetic circuit model.

-Multiphysics simulation (COMSOL Multiphysics®) of the EPM for On and OFF stage.
+Multiphysics simulation (COMSOL Multiphysics) of the EPM for On and OFF stage.